butterflock/LawnRobot/README.md

 # Smart Lawn Robot

-A smart robot lawn mower.
+A camera-based smart robot lawn mower.
 The robot uses Machine Learning for navigation and grass detection.

 In contrast to most existing robot lawn mowers, this prototype does not require a perimeter wire and the robot can detect obstacles such as children or small animals (e.g. hedgehog) without even touching them.